ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 0140c8
 ~~~

-The response is constructed by extracting a secret from the HPKE context:
+The response is constructed by exporting a secret from the HPKE context:

 <!-- ikm for HKDF extract -->
 ~~~ hex-dump